inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

 We now have a group of buildings selected which we are assuming will suffer heavy damages.
-According to the BNPB Guide, we can assess the loss of heavily damaged buildings at a rate of 1.8million Rp. per square metre, and the multiplier factor is 70%.
+According to the BNPB Guide, we can assess the loss of heavily damaged buildings at a rate of 1.8 million Rp. per square metre, and the multiplier factor is 70%.
 Our formula for calculating losses is:

   *Total Building area x Loss Value per m² x Multiplier factor*